DiegoVictor/bethehero-api/README.md

 [![Run in Insomnia}](https://insomnia.rest/images/run.svg)](https://insomnia.rest/run/?label=Be%20The%20Hero&uri=https%3A%2F%2Fraw.githubusercontent.com%2FDiegoVictor%2Fomnistack%2Fmaster%2F11%2Fapi%2FInsomnia_2020-04-04.json)

 Responsible for provide data to the [`web`](https://github.com/DiegoVictor/bethehero/tree/master/web) and [`mobile`](https://github.com/DiegoVictor/bethehero/tree/master/app) front-ends.
 Permit to register NGOs and manage its incidents.
-The app has rate limit, brute force prevention, pagination, pagination's link header (to previous, next, first and last page), friendly errors, use JWT to logins and validation, also a simple versioning was made.
+The app has rate limit, brute force prevention, pagination, pagination's link header (to previous, next, first and last page), friendly errors, use JWT to logins, validation, also a simple versioning was made.

 ## Table of Contents
 * [Installing](#installing)